 Coach Henrikson has had a distinguished career coaching at the high school, prep school, small college, NAIA and professional level.
 He embraces the challenge of leading his alma mater and has a depth of experience to draw upon in that task.

 Prior to taking the post at USM, Henrikson's most recent coaching position was as head prep basketball coach at Maine Central Institute, one of the top prep programs in the country.
-While at MCI, Henrikson coached 29 players who continued their career at the DI level and his teams won 78 percent of their contests.
+While at MCI, Henrikson coached 29 players who continued their career at the NCAA Division I level, and his teams won 78 percent of their contests.
 Caron Butler, who captained Henrikson's first squad, was the seventh pick in the 2002 NBA draft after spending two years as member of Jim Calhoun's University of Connecticut Huskies.

 Henrikson left Lincoln Academy in 1981 and took on a graduate assistant position at Springfield College in Springfield, Mass.
 Henrikson took classes towards a master's in education while coaching under the tutelage of Dr. Edward Bilik, the legendary coach and current basketball rules editor.
 Henrikson coached the sub-varsity at Springfield to a perfect 12-0 mark before being named as head coach at Mount Desert Island High School (Bar Harbor, Maine).